pxmihai/thing/readme.md

 - ### Serve the files locally
     - data/
 - ### Serve the files from a server
-    - json with description and files, using node and express
+    - json with description and files, using node + express?
 - ### Video size
     - addapt the player to the video size
 - ### Video player
     -play/pause (|>)\
     -progress(---)\
+    -seek/goto(--,-)\
     -mute (x)\
     -vol (+|-)\
     -fullScreen ([-])